Illinois judge candidate insists he's an O'Malley — but critics call it Irish cultural appropriation

 For, despite the name, O’Malley doesn't appear to be all that Irish.

-But experts on Chicago’s notoriously sketchy politics say O’Malley appears to following in the footsteps of other wannabe Chicagoland judges and passing himself off as an Irish lass ahead of next month's Democratic primary.
+But experts on Chicago’s notoriously sketchy politics say O’Malley appears to following in the footsteps of other wannabe judges in the city and passing himself off as Irish ahead of next month's Democratic primary.

-“Shannon is a name that could be a man or a woman and that is clearly part of the calculus here as well," Harmon added.
-"Women do fare better on generic ballots and this adds another layer to the deception.”
+Adding another layer to the deception, Harmon said, is that “Shannon is a name that could be a man or a woman, and that is clearly part of the calculus here as well."

 If it is a deception, it’s one that has worked in the past.